Inversion fold, Kilve Pill, Somerset, UK

 Large inversion fold on the cliffs at Kilve Pill, Somerset coast.

-The structure on the right hand side of the fault (red line) below is clearly a fold as package has been pushed up along the fault, bending the beds of limestone (pinkish grey) and shale (dark greys).
+The structure on the right hand side of the fault (red line) below is clearly a fold as the package has been pushed up along the fault, bending the beds of limestone (pinkish grey) and shale (dark greys).
 This is a cliff exposure on the Somerset coast at Kilve Pill.

 The folded package is on the hanging wall of the fault (part that has moved) and the footwall (left hand side of the fault) has unfolded beds.
-Note that the hanging wall package is much thicker than the footwall package - this tells us that the fault was once a normal fault and that the sediment was deposited whilst the fault was moving (step a in cartoon).
+Note that the hanging wall package is much thicker than the footwall package - this tells us that the fault was once a normal fault and that the sediment was deposited whilst the fault was moving (step “a” in cartoon).
 This thicker hanging wall package of limestones and shales is called the growth package or the synrift.

 Summary of geological history